hazzahazza99/Login-Website/README.md

 # Login-Website
 A simple webpage which allows users to login view a list of all users \
 Username, password etc. stored in a database
+Built using XAMPP